-- Knowledge of leather industry and direct work experience in tanneries in the areas of tanning, retaining and finishing.
-Knowledge on environmental issues related to tannery - At least 10 years of experience required in leather related business and leather product development and quality improvement.
-High level of connectivity to end markets and high quality finished leather buyers. - Project Management and networking skills with proven results in Africa; - Skills in developing analytical and informative materials; - Ability to work in a team; - Initiative and resourcefulness.
+- At least 10 years' experience required in leather related business and leather product development and quality improvement.
+High level of connectivity to end markets and high quality finished leather buyers. - Knowledge of leather industry and direct work experience in tanneries in the areas of environmental upgrading, artisanal tanning and chrome free tanning - Project Management and networking skills with proven results in Europe and Africa; - Skills in developing analytical and informative materials; - Ability to work in a team; - Initiative and resourcefulness.